aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/import-presentation/_index.md

 2. Call the [AddFromHtml](https://reference.aspose.com/slides/net/aspose.slides/slidecollection/addfromhtml/) method and pass the HTML file.
 3. Use the [Save](https://apireference.aspose.com/slides/net/aspose.slides.presentation/save/methods/5) method to save the file as a PowerPoint document.

-This C# code demonstrates the HTML to PowerPoint operation: xxx
+This C# code demonstrates the HTML to PowerPoint operation:

 ```c#
 using (var presentation = new Presentation())